Joe-Collins-1986/BitWise-DRF/README.md

 - Uses IsOwnerOrReadOnly tailored permission class:
   The permission_classes attribute is set to [IsOwnerOrReadOnly], which ensures that only the owner of the language object can update or delete its information.
 This permission class allows read-only access to anyone but requires the owner's authentication for write (update and delete) operations.

-By utilizing the LanguageDetail view, users can view detailed information about a specific language, update its data if they are the owner, and delete the language if necessary.
+This view can be used to view detailed information about a specific language, update its data if they are the owner, and delete the language if necessary.

 </details>